frank-charbonier/FIDIC/README.md

 the centers of each subset.
 Lastly, the script run_FIDIC.m has been added to load (multipage) tif files.

+## Usage Notes

+You will run **run_FIDIC.m**.
+All other files are subfunctions.
+The comments in run_FIDIC.m give an explanation of the input parameters.

+This m file is currently set up to run as a function, but you can comment out the first line and uncomment the section ``INPUTS'' to run as a script.

+See the subdirectory Tips-and-Example for user advice and an example (with a sample set of images).

 ## Description of Original Version

 The Fast Iterative Digital Image Correlation Algorithm (FIDIC) is a 2D version of FIDVC algorithm